The American Medical Women’s Association advocates to bring under-addressed issues to the forefront of the national agenda.

 A: Below are some materials that are designed to provide more detailed description of vital skills for identifying and responding to human trafficking in a healthcare setting.

-- DHHS and AMWA Co-sponsored Human Trafficking Summit – click here for details
+- DHHS and AMWA Co-sponsored Human Trafficking Summit — September 21, 2015

-- Human Trafficking: Training for Healthcare Providers, Saturday, March 14, 2015, in Berkeley, CA. Co-sponsored by AMWA and FPCB.
-Click here for details and press coverage.
+- Human Trafficking: Training for Healthcare Providers — March 14, 2015, in Berkeley, CA. Co-sponsored by AMWA and FPCB

-- Webinar on Human Trafficking – Legal and Public Policy Issues, October 29 at 8PM.
-Click here for details
+- Webinar on Human Trafficking – Legal and Public Policy Issues — October 29, 2014

 - Crowd funding campaign raised over $20,000 to fund production of educational videos for healthcare providers.
 View the crowd funding campaign video below.